Quincy Flowers

 Chamber of Commerce

-Quincy Flowers received his Ph.D. in Literature and Creative Writing from the University of Houston, M.A. in American Literature from New York University, where he was a New York Times Fellow, and B.A. in English from Kennesaw State University.
+Quincy Flowers is a writer whose work explores how cultural fictions shape meaning.
+He holds a Ph.D. in Literature and Creative Writing from the University of Houston, an M.A. in American Literature from New York University—where he was a New York Times Fellow—and a B.A. in English from Kennesaw State University.

-His work has been published in Black Renaissance/Renaissance Noire and Kehinde Wiley: A New Republic, published in conjunction with the eponymous exhibition at the Brooklyn Museum (Prestel, 2015).
-With Steffani Jemison, his performance Flight Theater was presented in 2024 at the Centre d’art contemporain Geneve and in 2025 at the Museum of Contemporary Art Denver.
+Flowers' writing has appeared in Black Renaissance/Renaissance Noire and in Kehinde Wiley: A New Republic (Prestel, 2015), the companion volume to the Brooklyn Museum exhibition.
+His collaborative performance work with Steffani Jemison, Flight Theater, was presented at the Centre d’art contemporain Genève (2024) and the Museum of Contemporary Art Denver (2025).
 He has also collaborated with composer and performer Justin Hicks.
-He is a co-founder of the writing community at Louis Place.
+Flowers is a co-founder of the writing community at Louis Place.